Last updated: September 16, 2022

 However demanding they can be, meetings are vital for a team’s progress.
 These gatherings, online or in person, are held and prepared to keep track of the group’s development, as well as to set new goals for everyone to thrive for.

 While preparing the necessary documents and presentations for the meeting is important, being able to capture all key points said and done during the assembly is also essential in an organization.
-For those who missed the meeting, properly written minutes can function as standalone to keep all up to date.
+For those who missed the meeting, properly written minutes can function as a standalone to keep all up to date.
 Meeting minutes are also effective when recording highlights in a company’s timeline.
-It is a great way to archive significant spikes in sales only disclosed during the month-end, for instance, or notable client feedback after wrapping up a six-month-long campaign.
+It is a great way to archive significant spikes in sales only disclosed during the month-end, for instance or notable client feedback after wrapping up a six-month-long campaign.

 Here are a few things you should always have in your meeting minutes if you’re in charge of taking notes: